mcdotcom/mcdotcom/_posts/2019-03-28-three-mile-island-the-new-nuclear-dilemma.md

 **Three Mile Island: The New Nuclear Dilemma&nbsp;**

-Forty years after the partial meltdown at Three Mile Island, here's a growing debate over the role nuclear energy plays in addressing climate change.
+Forty years after the partial meltdown at Three Mile Island, there's a growing debate over the role nuclear energy plays in addressing climate change.
 This 30-minute documentary explores the plant’s fraught history and the new fight to keep it open.

 * *Things I did: Produced and narrated public television documentary*
 * *Tools I used: Final Cut Pro X*